vitalemontana/267091/README.md

 We will test different models and select the most suitable one.

 ## 2) Methods
-Our dataset was composed by 3 files:
+Our dataset is composed by 3 files:

 * **Customers**, contaning details about customers.
 With columns:
   + customer_id